Airconnex/aeropage-wordpress/readme.txt

 <li>Paste your token into the API Token field.</li>
 </ul>
 <aside>
-ðŸ’¡ Auto sync can be toggled on to check for new and changed data every 10 minutes.
+ðŸ’¡ Auto sync can be toggled on to check for new and changed data.

 </aside>